Four-wave mixing: Mechanism

-Sum and Difference frequency generation
+Sum- and difference-frequency generation

-Two common forms of four-wave mixing are dubbed sum frequency generation and difference frequency generation.
-In sum frequency generation three fields are input and the output is a new high frequency field at the sum of the three input frequencies.
-In difference frequency generation, the typical output is the sum of two minus the third.
+Two common forms of four-wave mixing are dubbed sum-frequency generation and difference-frequency generation.
+In sum-frequency generation three fields are input and the output is a new high frequency field at the sum of the three input frequencies.
+In difference-frequency generation, the typical output is the sum of two minus the third.

 A condition for efficient generation of FWM is phase matching: the associated k-vectors of the four components must add to zero when they are plane waves.
-This becomes significant since sum and difference frequencies generation is often enhanced when resonance in the mixing media is exploited.
+This becomes significant since sum- and difference-frequency generation are often enhanced when resonance in the mixing media is exploited.
 In many configurations the sum of the first two photons will be tuned close to a resonant state.
 However, close to resonances the index of refraction changes rapidly and makes addition four co-linear k-vectors fail to add exactly to zero—thus long mixing path lengths are not always possible as the four component lose phase lock.
 Consequently, beams are often focused both for intensity but also to shorten the mixing zone.